Protected Area Permit (PAP) for Foreigners — Sorted, Start to Finish

 How far in advance should I apply?

 Apply at least 15 days before entering each state, as e-FRRO processing can take around two weeks.
-We recommend sending your enquiry at least three weeks before your India arrival date.
+We recommend arranging it at least three weeks before your India arrival date.

 How much does it cost?